shader-slang/slang/docs/cpu-target.md

 Sometimes it is not important which C/C++ compiler is used, and this can be specified via the 'Generic C/C++' option.
 This will aim to use the compiler that is most likely binary compatible with the compiler that was used to build the slang binary being used.

 To make it possible for slang to produce CPU code, we now need a mechanism to convert slang code into C/C++.
 The first iteration only supports C++ generation.
 If source is desired instead of a binary this can be specified via the SlangCompileTarget.
-These can be specified on the slangc command line as `-target c` or `-target cpp`
+These can be specified on the slangc command line as `-target c` or `-target cpp`.

+Note that when using the 'pass through' mode for a CPU based target it is currently necessary to set an entry point, even though it's basically ignored.

 In the API the `SlangCompileTarget`s are